TedHusted/awake/awake.md/awake.md

 	Tessa returns carrying her tablet and another device.

-	“The building gave me this write-once Bluetooth drive for the insurance company, but I have it downloaded if you want me to drop a copy onto your phones.
+	“The building gave me this write-once Bluetooth drive for the insurance company.
+I have it downloaded if you want me to drop a copy onto your phones.
 The building superintendent said the video system isn’t connected to the web to avoid tampering.”

 	“Tampering?” asks Park.